2026 Republic of the Congo presidential election: Background

 Denis Sassou Nguesso has been president of the Republic of the Congo since 1997, and previously held the position from 1979 to 1992.
 He won the 2002, 2009, 2016, and 2021 elections.

 The 2021 election was boycotted by the Pan-African Union for Social Democracy (UPADS).
 Freedom House gave the Republic of the Congo a 2/40 for political rights in its 2024 report.

 Candidates

 In 2023, the Rally for Democracy and Development (RDD), Movement of Republicans (MR), and the People's Party (PAPE) formed a united opposition, the Alliance for Democratic Alternation in 2026 (2AD2026).
 RDD was the political party of Joachim Yhombi-Opango, who served as president from 1977 to 1979.

 Lassy Mbouity, the leader of Les Socialistes Congolais, declared his candidacy for the election.
 However, he was kidnapped on 11 May 2025.

 Nguesso's son Denis-Christel Sassou Nguesso was elected to the National Assembly.
-It is believed that Nguesso is grooming his son to succeed him.
+It was believed that Nguesso is grooming his son to succeed him.
+However, in December 2025, the ruling Congolese Party of Labour nominated the elder Nguesso as its presidential candidate following a three-day congress.
+He subsequently confirmed his candidacy on 5 February 2026.

+The opposition Pan-African Union for Social Democracy said it would not field a candidate in the election.

+On 20 February 2026, the Constitutional Court validated seven candidates for the election; Denis Sassou Nguesso (Congolese Party of Labour), Nganguia Engambé Anguios (independent), Joseph Kignoumbi Kia Mboungou (La Chaine), Mafoula Uphrem Dave (independent), Mavoungou Zinga Mabio (Alliance), Manangou Vivien Romain (independent) and Gavet Elengo Melaine Destin (Republican Movement).

+Campaign

+Campaigning began on 28 February and ended on 13 March.
+The campaign period was heavily dominated toward Sassou Nguesso, as he was the only candidate allowed to travel around the country to canvass for votes.
+Effigies of Sassou Nguesso were observed in Brazzaville, and major parties boycotted the elections over allegations of unfair electoral practices.
+Ahead of the vote, human rights activists were arrested, several opposition parties were suspended, and public gatherings were closely monitored.

+Conduct

+Voting opened at 07:00 WAT and closed at 18:00 WAT.
+A nationwide internet blackout occurred that same day.

+Results

+Provisional results, which were announced by Interior Minister Raymond Mboulou on 17 March, revealed that the incumbent president, Denis Sassou Nguesso, was re-elected to a fifth term with 94.82% of the vote.
+Mboulou reported that the turnout of the election was 84.65%, with a total of 2.6 million ballots cast.
+However, this was in contrast to polling stations in Brazzaville being observed to have short lines or no lines at all.
+AAD candidate Mabio Mavoungou Zinga, the closest challenger to Sassou Nguesso, won 1.48% of the vote.
+Independent candidate Uphrem Dave Mafoula followed in third place with 1.03% of the vote.